Definable regularity lemmas for NIP hypergraphs

-{\abstract We present a systematic study of the regularity phenomena for NIP hypergraphs and connections to the theory of (locally) generically stable measures, providing a model-theoretic hypergraph version of the results from \cite{lovasz2010regularity}.
-Besides, we revise the two extremal cases of regularity for stable and distal hypergraphs, improving and generalizing the results from \cite{distal} and \cite{ms}.
-Finally, we consider a related question of the existence of large (approximately) homogeneous definable subsets of NIP hypergraphs and provide some positive results and counterexamples.}
+{\abstract We present a systematic study of the regularity phenomena for NIP hypergraphs and connections to the theory of (locally) generically stable measures, providing a model-theoretic hypergraph version of the results from \cite{alon2007efficient, lovasz2010regularity}.
+We also consider the two extremal cases of regularity for stable and distal hypergraphs, improving and generalizing the results from \cite{distal} and \cite{ms}.
+Finally, we consider a related question of the existence of large (approximately) homogeneous definable subsets of NIP hypergraphs and provide some positive results and counterexamples, in particular for graphs definable in the $p$-adics.}